peterldowns/lggr/README.md

 # What's next?
 I'm still working on emailing, text-sending, and IRC/IM-writing log functions - maybe one of you could help!
-Right now, this library is lacking stack-traces and file info (darn!) but I'm working on it.
-I'm going to try to add some `sys`/`inspect` calls soon.

 # Who did this?
 Peter Downs.